Skip to content

 Lenovo Tab M10 Plus – The Cheapest Tablet

-Next up, we have another product from Lenovo and it’s certainly a great one for students who are on an extremely tight budget – considering the fact that it’s our cheapest option!
+For smaller budgets, we have a great option from Lenovo and it’s certainly a great one for students who are on an extremely tight budget – considering the fact that it’s our cheapest option!
 You get a ten-inch Full HD screen, so it’s definitely spacious enough and you won’t find a better IPS screen for this kind of money; the contender being the more expensive Tab S6 Lite.

 In terms of its display, the Lenovo M10 Plus is a good contender.
 Unfortunately, there is no stylus coming with this tablet, but you’re more than welcome to use one that you’ve bought yourself separately.